 Simple English definitions for legal terms

-Read a random definition: futures contract
+Read a random definition: common of pasture

 An equitable action is a type of legal action that seeks equitable relief, such as an injunction or specific performance, instead of monetary damages.
 It is different from a legal action, which seeks monetary compensation for damages.